influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 While triggering an alert based off cpu usage is more suited for the streaming case, the basic idea of how `batch` tasks work is demonstrated here by following the same use case.

-This TICKscript does the same thing as the earlier stream task, but as a batch task:
+This TICKscript does roughly the same thing as the earlier stream task, but as a batch task:

 ```javascript
 batch